Honey During Pregnancy: Safety, Benefits, And Side Effects

 Image: ShutterStock

-Having honey while pregnant is supposed to be beneficial for your health.
+Having honey while pregnant may be beneficial for your health.
 Honey is known to contain small amounts of essential prenatal vitamins, minerals, and antioxidants that can be beneficial for both maternal health and fetal development.
 Be it a cough, cold, or sore throat, honey is a go-to.
 But is too much honey bad?
 Read on to know the benefits of honey during pregnancy and the possible side effects.

 In This Article